 In particular, the annual gift exemption has stood at the same rate of £3,000 for over 30 years.
 Although it is widely anticipated that this may be increased, any further changes are yet to be announced.

-The rules relating to the latest inheritance tax changes can be complex, not least those relating to the new residence nil-rate band and the downsizing provisions.
+The rules relating to the latest inheritance tax changes can be complex, not least those relating to optimum use of reliefs and exemptions.
+With tax planning advice, you can ensure your estate is afforded maximum shelter from inheritance tax liability.